richiepmeyer/wine_quality/readme.md

 Project planning (lay out your process through the data science pipeline)
-1. Review project goals and requirements
-2. Create a plan
-3. Acquire and clean data
+1. Acquire data, clean data
-4. Use visualizations and statistical tests to determine drivers
-5. Use machine learning to create models
-6. Create a presentation
-7. Present findings
+2. Explore and deal with outliers
+3. Split data
+4.

 Initial hypotheses and/or questions you have of the data, ideas

 Data dictionary
+'color' - white = 0, red = 1

 Instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)